-MAPAIS Award Nominations & Recipient Selection-MAPAIS Awards Committee units with leftover federal funding that can go to the honoree or be made into additional awards for other worthy nominees.
+MAPAIS Award Nominations & Recipient Selection-MAPAIS Awards Committee The Annual Merit Award Committee (Steve Kendrot, Sarah Whitney, Jonathan McKnight, and Dieter Busch) obtained nominees and established guidelines for recognition.
+A plaque or other media-friendly award will be given to the recipient at a time and venue that best suits their PR needs.
+Lisa Moss has purchased several GPS units with leftover federal funding that can go to the honoree or be made into additional awards for other worthy nominees.
 Several nominations have been processed and made available to the group in the meeting materials.
 The Annual Merit Award Committee will go back into session for another 30 days to finalize the process.
 If anyone would like to submit nominations for people to memorialize this award to, please contact the Award Committee.